jiangqy/jiangqy.github.io/README.md

 Personal webpage of Qing-Yuan Jiang.
-Live at .
+Live at [homepage](https://jiangqy.github.io).

-This homepage is modified from [https://bazilinskyy.github.io](Dr. Pavlo Bazilinskyy).
+This homepage is modified from [Dr. Pavlo Bazilinskyy](https://bazilinskyy.github.io).